madhushripatil/topos-backend-assignment/README.md

 ## Future Scope

+Advanced Transformations like

+[]Summarization

+[]Aggregation

-Advanced Transformations like Summarization, Aggregation, Data Validation and Integration can be done.
+[]Data Validation and Integration can be done.